flydog-sdr/docs/docs/en/manual/public.md

 ![Reverse proxy configuration](/manual/public_6.png "Reverse proxy configuration")

-Once completed, click to (re)register and wait for the page to return Existing account, registration successful, which means the registration was successful.
+Once completed, click Click to (re)register and wait for the page to return Existing account, registration successful, which means the registration was successful.

-Slide to the top half of the page and select Reverse Proxy to enable the reverse proxy service.
+Scroll to the top half of the page and select Reverse Proxy to enable the reverse proxy service.

 ![Enable reverse proxy](/manual/public_7.png "Enable reverse proxy")